Avoid Infant Circumcision Mistakes

-Then this infant circumcision decision-making tool is for you.
+This common sense, evidence-based research tool is for you.
 Just click decide to get the infant or adult circumcision information you need.

 Be fully informed before signing a circumcision consent form.
 Circumcision is permanent.
 Avoid making an infant circumcision mistake.
 When in doubt, just ask yourself, “What he would choose for himself?”

 So, you want to circumcise your new baby boy.
 Many parents struggle with the decision on whether to circumcise or not circumcise their baby boy.
 Parents have many questions regarding circumcising their baby boy and this can lead to confusion, and sometimes even making the wrong decision.
 Their concerns include:

 Do I really want to circumcise my baby boy?